Consent – what it is and how to talk about it

 Capacity for sexual relations and the Mental Capacity Act (2005)

-The mental capacity act (2005) is important legislation for practitioners who are providing support or services.
+The Mental Capacity Act (2005) is important legislation for practitioners who are providing support or services.
 We should assume the person we are working with has capacity to make decisions and then use professional legislation rather than personal judgments to consider whether the person is making a consensual decision around sexual activity.

 All health and social care staff are responsible for assessing vulnerable adults’ capacity to make specific decisions.
 When thinking about mental capacity, we can apply these five core principles to our work.